DevOpsBootcamp/website/source/getting_started.rst

 Getting Started
 ===============

+First, we recommend you make a directory or folder to save all your Devops installations in.
+You can title it anything you'd like, though "devops" isn't a bad choice.
+When you download the following, try to either download it into that folder/directory, or move it there once it's been downloaded.

 Install:
 --------

+If you have windows, you need to install PuTTY to be able to use SSH:

 * `PuTTY <http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html>`_ (Just download first link, 'putty.exe')

+Regardless of your operating system, you'll need the following:

 * `Virtualbox <https://www.virtualbox.org/wiki/Downloads>`_
 * `CentOS Box <https://github.com/2creatives/vagrant-centos/releases/download/v6.5.3/centos65-x86_64-20140116.box>`_
 * `Vagrant <https://www.vagrantup.com/downloads.html>`_